 Charles Ezra Daniel Memorial Chapel

-Meeting rooms on the campus ministry level are primarily for religious organizations, faculty or departmental meetings, seminars, ministers' workshops, continuing education classes, and receptions.
-The offices for the university chaplains, campus ministers and Religious Council are also located on this level.
+On the campus ministry level are rooms for religious organizations, departmental meetings, seminars, ministers' workshops, continuing education classes and receptions.
+The offices of the university chaplains, campus ministers and Religious Council also are located in this level.

 Commitment to Academic Knowledge and Religious Devotion

 Academic knowledge and religious devotion are linked vitally in Furman's tradition of support for the total person.
 The seal of the university proclaims an institutional commitment "For Christ and Learning."
 The chapel and its services strengthen this unique dimension of Furman's identity.
 This facility provides a place of hospitality, a place of quiet, and a reminder of the relationship between the religious life and the academic search for truth.

 The chapel is visible and substantial evidence that this institution continues to nourish the Christian principles which have inspired and guided the founders and guardians of Furman University for almost two centuries.